 - The representation of women in undergraduate computer science varies wildly by institution.

 Waterloo is the gold line on the graph.
-As you can see, the representation of women in computing at Waterloo has been below average for several years.
-Unfortunately, Waterloo is at a bit of a disadvantage in attracting women students into its CS programs because most of its CS students are admitted directly from high school; but many high-school women have little experience with computing and are hesitant to apply to a degree program if they know little about the discipline.
+As you can see, the representation of women in computing at Waterloo has been rising above average for several years.
+Waterloo is at a bit of a disadvantage in attracting women students into its CS programs because most of its CS students are admitted directly from high school; but many high-school women have little experience with computing and are hesitant to apply to a degree program if they know little about the discipline.

 You can also see from the graph that the representation of women in computing at Waterloo has been growing at above-average rates – in part due to the initiatives and community-building of WiCS.